-Lamotrigine is used either alone or in combination with other medications to treat epileptic seizures in adults and children.
-Lamotrigine is also used to delay mood episodes in adults with bipolar disorder (manic depression).
+Lamictal ODT is used alone or with other medications to treat epileptic seizures in adults and children.
+This medicine is also used to delay mood episodes in adults with bipolar disorder (manic depression).

-The immediate-release form of lamotrigine (Lamictal, Lamictal ODT) can be used in children as young as 2 years old when it is given as part of a combination of seizure medications.
+Immediate-release Lamictal ODT can be used in children as young as 2 years old when it is given as part of a combination of seizure medications.
 However, this form should not be used as a single medication in a child or teenager who is younger than 16 years old.

-You should not take lamotrigine if you are allergic to it.
+You should not take Lamictal ODT if you are allergic to it.

 kidney or liver disease;